 The rate of pregnancy success has improved with Blastocyst transfers as compared to day 3 transfers.
 The blastocyst has a better chance of implantation as it is mature and already beginning to hatch.

-With day 3 transfer, many couples preferred 2 or 3 embryo to be transferred simultaneously.
-However, due to the higher probability of the blastocyst implanting, doctor’s usually advice against the transfer of more than one blastocyst.
+With day 3 transfer, many couples preferred 2 or 3 embryos to be transferred simultaneously.
+However, due to the higher probability of blastocyst implanting, the doctor usually advises against the transfer of more than one blastocyst.
 There is a 50% to 60% probability of twin pregnancies with the transfer of two or more blastocyst.

 The risk of blastocyst splitting and become monozygotic twins is 2%.
 Multiple pregnancies hold many risks for the mother as well as for the babies.
 Doctors do their best to avoid multiple births.
 Couples, on the other hand, are quite keen on multiple births and would prefer to have twins rather than one baby.